-Finally, think about my last post on black slavery that I wrote in my underwear: “Can a person of color proclaim their liberation through the language of their colonizers?”.
+Finally, think about one of my previous post on black slavery that I wrote in my underwear: “Can a person of color proclaim their liberation through the language of their colonizers?”.
 Think about the violence of external powers colonizing a territory; or the colonizer’s language that usurps the colonized subject.
 It is not a coincidence that the theme of archi-violence (“the outside is the inside”) was found in many post-colonial theories shortly after Derrida published Of Grammatology in 1967 (Spivak, Said, Bhabha, etc.).
 As we can see, some serious ethical questions arises.
 On one hand, if the outside (i.e. English language) is the inside of the colonized subject, then one can argue that the person of color can proclaim their liberation through the language of their colonizers (in the same way that Rousseau’s inauthentic writing becomes authentic).
 Yet, on the other hand, this proclamation also acknowledges the internalization of external forces which highlights the origins of archi-violence that is found in the incestuous relationship between nature and culture.
 Nature denatures itself as the outside becomes its other without boundaries.
 If the latter is the case, then where is the evil found within its movement?
 How can we achieve “decolonization”?
 I will let you answer these questions because they get even more complicated once we consider other disciplines (i.e. etymology and ontology).
-This is one of the reasons why Derrida was interested in his fellow Jewish philosopher / friend, Emmanuel Levinas and his “face to face ethics”.

 * * *